Hoglar/hoglarblog/README.md

 Hoglar.com is made to be a helpfull learning platform.
 I want to make a simple page with some functionality.
 Right now i got 7 different apps i want to implement, some stand alone but in some way i think they all will talk together.

+1. Notes:

+    Notes was the main plan for this site, its a place to make notes about topics your learning about.
+The notes should easy to write, so i cannot have manny forms.
+    But i need to somehow make it look good for the reader to.
+Some sort of editing is required.

+    What is the parts of the notes app?
+        1. On to we need some info about the document.
+We need a title.
+And we need the author.
+        We should also note the creation date.
+        2. We need a topic, like notes about Javascript or Math.
+Freenotes would likely be good, but that is against the purpose of this site i think.
+We need ways to navigate and find notes we want.
+If i was better at this i probably could do machine learning and make i categorize it for me.
+        3. The note itself should be of higher length, and could be about big topics.
+On creation of topics we need to put in topic somehow, then title and the write the note.

+        The creation should be on form, but maybe we can add forms for different stuff? if we want to put in references, examples or even pictures?
+        4. We need the ability to edit and delete our own topics.
+        5. Other need to be able to make comments on the notes.
+        6. We need a neat way to search for notes,
+        7. We need scoring system or something.
+        8. Will put good notes out somehow.

-1. Notes When writing in notes, i should have some sort of functionality so i can mark a word, press a button and then it 2 gives me a dictionary explanation.
+    When writing in notes, i should have some sort of functionality so i can mark a word, press a button and then it 2 gives me a dictionary explanation.

 2. Dictionary:
-    The dictionary:

     The dictionary needs two parts, i need the front end user interface, and i need the backend database with the saved data.

     What is the dictionary ment to be?